James Love (NGO director): Public interest career

 In 2012, a panel of the WHO recommended governments begin negotiation on a global treaty on medical R&D, incorporating such principals as the de-linkage of R&D costs from drug prices.
 The proposal was seen by some as a building block to the broader visions of reform set out in the 2002 Aventis scenario sessions.
 In 2012, Love gave evidence in a compulsory licensing proceeding in India involving patents held by Bayer on the cancer drug sorafenib (brand name Nexavar).
 The Nexavar case was the first compulsory license on a patent granted by India, following India's decision to join the World Trade Organization.

 Media

 James Love's critical role in the battle for access to antiretroviral treatment in Africa and other parts of the global south is portrayed in the award-winning documentary Fire in the Blood (2013 film).
+He is also profiled in Rufus Pollock's book Open Revolution.

 Personal life

 Love is married to fellow activist Manon Ress, and they have children from previous marriages and two children together.